apache/pekko-projection/docs/src/main/paradox/eventsourced.md

 The @scala[`EventEnvelope[ShoppingCart.Event]`]@java[`EventEnvelope<ShoppingCart.Event>`] is what the `Projection` handler will process.
 It contains the `Event` and additional meta data, such as the offset that will be stored by the `Projection`.
-See @apidoc[akka.projection.eventsourced.EventEnvelope] for full details of what the envelope contains.
+See @apidoc[pekko.projection.eventsourced.EventEnvelope] for full details of what the envelope contains.

 ## SourceProvider for eventsBySlices